pratikpd00/QuickToon/README.md

 # QuickToon
-Quickly generates cel shaders for a scene
+An addon for Blender that generates a toon shader for all meshes in the scene.